 If you are interested or have further questions, please send an email to Harry Hummels, Professor of Ethics, Organisations and Society, at Maastricht University: email@example.com

-- Technology and Flourishing (Axis Chairs: Fabrizio Maimone, LUMSA University, Italy and Benito Teehanke, De La Salle University, Philippines)
+- Human Flourishing, Humanistic Management and Digital Transformation (Axis Chairs: Fabrizio Maimone, LUMSA University, Italy and Benito Teehanke, De La Salle University, Philippines)

 - Wisdom, Transformation, and Flourishing (Axis Chair: Sophia Town, Fordham University)